sentairanger/Object-Detection-Keyboard-Control/README.md

 ### 2024 Update

 This project like my Object Detection Robot application will work with 32 bit Pi OS Bullseye thanks to this [issue](https://github.com/openvinotoolkit/openvino/issues/8789).
 However this project will cease to work after 2024 due to Intel dropping support for the NCS2.
+Also, be sure to enable Legacy Camera mode on Raspberry Pi OS by typing `sudo raspi-config` and then go into `Interfaces` and finally enable Legacy Camera mode.
+This mode will be depreciated in the future.